api.aethis.ai serves engine 0.49.1, which is the contract these pages

 - MCP

-eligible— all criteria satisfiednot_eligible— one or more criteria failedundetermined— engine couldn’t decide (missing field, discretionary clause, or case outside the compiled rules)
+served by api.aethis.ai today.eligible— all criteria satisfiednot_eligible— one or more criteria failedundetermined— engine couldn’t decide (missing field, discretionary clause, a blocking input error, or a case outside the compiled rules)

-undetermined, inspect missing_fields in the response.
+When you get undetermined with field_errors: null, inspect missing_fields.
 Add the missing values and call again. include_trace adds per-group outcomes so you can show the user why.

 4. (Optional) Explain the decision